bennycode/trading-signals/README.md

 ## Technical Indicator Types

 - Trend indicators: Measure the direction of a trend
-- Volume Indicators: Measure the strength of a trend (based on volume)
+- Volume indicators: Measure the strength of a trend (based on volume)
-- Volatility Indicators: Measure the strength of a trend (based on price)
+- Volatility indicators: Measure the strength of a trend (based on price)
 - Momentum indicators: Measure the speed of price movement

 ## Supported Technical Indicators